USACE/cwms-data-api/docs/source/decisions/0004-versioning.rst

 The API as a whole will retain the calendar based versioning for formal releases.
 Data *SHOULD* be versioned, if appropriate/needed, with otherwise backwards compatible changes to query parameters.
-Endpoints will be places under a new "api version" for backwards incompatible or confusing parameter changes.
+Endpoints will be placed under a new "api version" for backwards incompatible or confusing parameter changes.

 e.g.